Recent Posts

 Sometimes a big hand can simply be top pair, top kicker.
 And you shouldn’t be afraid to jam the pot when you feel that you’re ahead.
 Rather than simply betting for value, a large bet or re-raise is still likely to be called by weak players holding marginal hands.
 It’s schoolboy errors like these that deserve to be punished, and where a lot of chips in the early stages come from.
 Shove!

-888 poker snap 468x60
+black chip poker 468x60

 6. Play big pairs like a maniac